eapjerome/KioK/README.md

 # How to get it ?
 To get the application you can either:
 - Clone this project from Github and run it via Android studio
-- Directly install the app on the Android mobile device of your choice from the **Google Play Store**.
+- Directly install the app on the Android mobile device of your choice from the **Google Play Store** (https://play.google.com/store/apps/details?id=com.eap.kiok).

 If you have any problem getting my application, please let me know here: eapjerome@gmail.com